doars/doars/packages/doars/README.md

 - `{boolean} cmd = false` See meta modifier.
 - `{boolean} code = false` Whether the keyboard event's key or code property should be checked.
 - `{number} debounce = null` Only fire the event if another event hasn't been invoked in the amount of time in milliseconds specified.
 All events will be made available in an $events context and the most recent event is also available in the $event context.
 If set without a specific value then 500 will be used.
+- `{number} delay = null` Amount of time to delay the firing of the directive by.
+If set without a specific value then 500 will be used.
 - `{boolean} document = false` Listen for the event on the document, instead of the element the directive is placed on.
 - `{number} held = null` Only fire the event if the key, mouse, or pointer was held down for the amount of time in milliseconds specified.
 This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
 - `{number} hold = null` Only fire the event after the amount of time specified has been elapsed and the key, mouse, or pointer has been held down.
 This modifier can only be used in combination with the `keydown`, `mousedown`, and `pointerdown` events.
 The key difference with the held modifier is this fires as soon as the time has elapsed.